brodiep21/brodiep21/README.md

 I collaborate weekly, building a project for the future of software developers.

-You can reach me by emailing me brodiep21@hotmail.com
+You can reach me by emailing me brodiep21@hotmail.com or bpeif21@gmail.com .

 Ready and willing.
 Ecstatic to be a part of this - I am very passionate about making software my future.